Department of Philosophy

 By achieving these distinctive education goals, students set themselves up for success in graduate studies and/or careers in philosophy, theology, health care ethics, law, civil service, public policy, education, or ministry.

 The Department of Philosophy offers a number of excellent extracurricular activities that complement its core curriculum.
 These activities provide students with opportunities not simply to learn about but to begin participating in important debates about compelling issues that shape contemporary culture.

 The Philosophy Club meets every other week to discuss compelling philosophical issues in a diverse, friendly, and accessible environment.
-For more information about the club, contact Adam Green.
+For more information about the club, contact the department.

 Made possible by the generosity of an anonymous donor, the Sophia Forum promotes Christian philosophy at APU with an annual two-day series of lectures and small-group discussions led by a renowned Christian philosopher.